Counseling and Mental Health

 students walking on lawn

-Personal counselors provide individual counseling for students right here on campus in Cockrum Hall.
+Personal counselors provide individual counseling for students right here on campus.
 You will find a safe, confidential environment where individuals can address personal issues and conflicts by seeking professional assistance.
 Our staff have experience in handling a broad range of clients and issues.

 Personal counselors can provide crisis intervention, short-term psychotherapy, and referral services to off-campus resources.
 Our appointments are free of charge and confidential.